LadyHannelore/Semester3Project/README.md

 In summary, the ClassForge project represents a comprehensive solution to the complex problem of classroom assignment.
 By combining advanced algorithms, predictive analytics, and user-centric design, it provides a powerful tool for educators and administrators.
 The system's theoretical foundation ensures that it is both scientifically rigorous and practically effective, making it a valuable asset for modern educational institutions.

 ## Getting Started
-1. Ensure you have a Python environment and install dependencies (e.g., Flask).
+1. Ensure you have a Python environment and install dependencies using `pip install -r requirements.txt`
-2. Run the backend server.
+2. Run the backend server with `python backend/app.py`
-3. Open index.html to begin using ClassForge.
+3. Open `frontend/index.html` in your browser to begin using ClassForge

 ## License & Contribution
 Open for educational discussions and improvements.
 Feel free to send pull requests or suggestions.